 Mario Balotelli has courted controversy wherever he has gone since beginning his career as a professional in 2005.

-The Manchester City striker can best be described as an enigma.
+The striker, who joined AC Milan in 2013 can best be described as an enigma.
 His off-field exploits endear and enrage in equal measure.
-There are those at City, an image-conscious club attempting to boost its profile, who must live in constant fear of what will be the next controversy to engulf their player.
-But since arriving from Italy in August 2010, he has built up a cult following, not just at City but from fans up and down the country who are enthralled by his unpredictable behavior.
+After arriving at Manchester City from Italy in August 2010, he built up a cult following, not just at City but from fans up and down the UK who were enthralled by his unpredictable behavior.

 This is a young player who refuses to live by the same rules as the archetypal professional player.
 An individual who has reportedly notched up over £10,000 worth of parking tickets, and had his luxury Maserati impounded on numerous occasions, Balotelli has a tendency to act on impulse and without fear of consequences.